QMUI/LookinServer/README.md

 macOS app: https://github.com/hughkli/Lookin/

 # Development
-Unfortunately, it's hard for me to spend much time on this free open-source side project.
+It's hard for me to spend much time on this free open-source side project.
+The feature developlment or bugfix may be really slow.

-I'll try my best to fix bug & feature issues, but I cannot give a timetable.
-Sorry for that.

 ---
 # 简介